asklora/django-boilerplate/deployment/README.md

 # SET UP
 # ======
 # 1) Login to Docker.
 This bust be done once per shell session.
+# Note: This step is not necessary for local development.
 docker login <registry-name>

 # 2) Setup kubeconfig; cluster cert, user auth, and context.
 This only has to be done once.